 Although it attracts growing numbers of out-of-state applicants, Montclair State's primary contribution is to the human capital of New Jersey, amply repaying the state for its investment in their education.
-Of students who earned degrees between 2000 and 2011 for whom data is available, 91% live in New Jersey.
-Of the 101,402 living graduates for whom data is available, 78% still reside in New Jersey.
+Of students who earned degrees since 2000 for whom data is available, 91% live in New Jersey.
+Of the total of 105,647 living graduates for whom data is available, 79% still reside in New Jersey.
 The skills of many of these graduates would have been lost to New Jersey if they had attended out-of-state universities.